 Self-employed applicants with excellent credit scores have a better chance of approval than those with average credit.

-Some lenders specialize in self-employed mortgages.
+Some lenders specialise in self-employed mortgages.
 They understand business income variability and are often more flexible with documentation.

 {{reviews_embed}}